pytask-dev/pytask/docs/source/how_to_guides/migrating_from_scripts_to_pytask.md

-If you have rewritten multiple scripts that can be run in parallel, use the `-n/--n-workers` option to define the number of parallel tasks. pytask-parallel will then automatically spawn multiple processes to run tasks in parallel.
+If you have rewritten multiple scripts that can be run in parallel, use the `-n/--n-workers` option to define the number of parallel tasks. pytask-parallel will then automatically spawn multiple processes to run the workflow in parallel.

 ```console
 $ pytask -n 4